cgwire/kitsu/docs/README.md

 ### A Basic Introduction to Kitsu
 Here are some links to familiarize yourself with the basic concepts in Kitsu you'll need to be successful with your production.

-* [Getting started with Kitsu](configure-kitsu/README.md): learn key principles and common vocabulary terms used within Kitsu to better plan your production workflow.
+* [Getting Started With Kitsu](configure-kitsu/README.md): learn key principles and common vocabulary terms used within Kitsu to better plan your production workflow.
-* [Prepare your Team](team/README.md): Prepare your team members and define their departments and permissions.
+* [Prepare Your Team](team/README.md): Prepare your team members and define their departments and permissions.

-### Create your production
+### Create Your Production

 Below you can find guides tailored to the specific type of production you are looking to create.

   * [Create a TV Show Production](tvshow/README.md) Create a TV show production with assets, shots, sequences, episodes and edits
   * [Create a Feature Film Production](feature/README.md) Create a feature film production (approximately 1 000 entities) with assets, shots, sequences and edit.
-* [Create a SHORT production](short/README.md): Create a short production (approximately 500 assets and shots) with assets, shots, sequences and edit.
+* [Create a SHORT Production](short/README.md): Create a short production (approximately 500 assets and shots) with assets, shots, sequences and edit.
- * [Create a SHOTS only Production](short-shot/README.md) Create a short production (about 500 shots) with only shots, sequences and edit
+ * [Create a SHOTS Only Production](short-shot/README.md) Create a short production (about 500 shots) with only shots, sequences and edit
-  * [Create an ASSET only Production](short-asset/README.md) Create a short production (about 500 assets) with only assets.
+  * [Create an ASSET Only Production](short-asset/README.md) Create a short production (about 500 assets) with only assets.
-  * [Create a Video Game production](videogame/README.md) Create a Video game production with assets, Maps, Level and Chapters (as tv show).
+  * [Create a Video Game Production](videogame/README.md) Create a Video game production with assets, Maps, Level and Chapters (as tv show).
   * [Create a NFT Collection](nft/README.md) Create a NFT Collection with assets, and NFT Collection.